zhaolingshan/tp/docs/UserGuide.md

 [Back to top](#Product_Overview)

 ### 2.13 Get Help: `help` <a name="Get_Help"></a>
-If you are lost, this command will be helpful.
+If you are lost, this command will give you a summary of the command formats.

 Format: `help` \
  \